Sol-dot-dot/React-capstone-system/README.md

 - **Reliability**: Email delivery ensures important reminders are received
 - **In-App Alerts**: Immediate notifications for urgent situations

-## 🚀 System Status & Future Enhancements
+## 🚀 System Status & Deployment Readiness

 ### ✅ Currently Implemented
 This is a **comprehensive library management system** with the following fully implemented features: